Blaine Bartholomew, PhD

 M.Sc Biophysics and Molecular Biology, University of Calcutta, Kolkata, India

-Current research: To understand the role of histone chaperone Nap1 in regulating chromatin remodeling and disassembly by the SWI/SNF family of remodelers.
+Research Interests: The role of histone chaperone Nap1 in regulating chromatin remodeling and disassembly by the SWI/SNF family of chromatin remodelers.

 Yuan-Chi Lin, MS, Graduate Student